Bifurcations and multistability in inducible three-gene toggle switch networks: Discussion

-In the first half of the paper we observe that the simple three-gene toggle switch, in which only one of the three genes can dominate expression in a stable state, follows a trajectory of decreasing dynamic complexity as inducer concentration(s) increase.
-There are two notable takeaways from analysis of the three dynamic regimes that become possible.
-First, we observe that the bifurcation separating bistable from tristable dynamics varies little as the strength of cooperativity increases, and that the maximum level of gene expression observed remains consistent as inducer concentrations rise.
-This facilitates the fitting of model parameters to experimental data, since altering the $K_I$ of our $p_{\rm act}(c)$ function becomes the only way to noticeably shift this bifurcation threshold.
-Meanwhile, when not at a low cooperativity level, the bifurcation separating different tristable regimes depends most strongly on perturbation of the model's regulatory interaction structure away from symmetry.
-By determining the probabilities of stabilizing at each of the possible three stable points from different initial conditions at a low inducer concentration, one can determine how close the system is to the ``symmetric'' setting (i.e., equally strong repression among all genes) that we model.
-If the system tuned by one inducer is instead bistable at all inducer concentrations, it follows that this arises from a strongly skewed set of repression strengths explicitly favoring one gene, rather than from allosteric regulation.
+In the first half of the paper we observe that the simple three-gene toggle switch, in which only one of the three genes can dominate expression in a stable state, follows a trajectory of decreasing dynamic complexity as inducer concentration(s) rise.
+There are two notable takeaways from analysis of the three resulting dynamic regimes.
+First, we observe through bifurcation diagrams that the inducer concentration thresholds at which systems shift between tristable and bistable dynamics change little as the strength of cooperativity increases, and that the maximum level of gene expression holds steady as inducer concentrations rise.
+This facilitates the fitting of model parameters to experimental data, since altering the $K_I$ of our $p_{\rm act}(c)$ function becomes the only way to noticeably shift the bifurcation threshold.
+Meanwhile, when not at a low cooperativity level, the inducer concentration at which the systems shift between different forms of tristable dynamics depends most strongly on perturbation of the models' regulatory interaction structures away from symmetry.
+By determining the probabilities of stabilizing at each of the possible three stable points given different initial conditions at low inducer concentrations, one can determine how close a system is to symmetry (i.e., equally strong repression among all genes).
+If a system tuned by one inducer is instead bistable at all inducer concentrations, it follows that this arises from a strongly skewed set of repression strengths explicitly favoring one gene, rather than from allosteric regulation.